 The configuration tasks required to support remote workers are beyond the scope of these Application Notes; hence they are not discussed in this document.
-Consult [5] in the References section for additional information on this topic.
+Consult [7] in the References section for more information on this topic.

 The Avaya SBCE is located at the edge of the enterprise.
 It has a public side that connects to the external network and a private side that connects to the enterprise infrastructure.
-All signaling and media traffic entering or leaving the enterprise flows through the Avaya SBCE, which can protect the enterprise against any SIP-based attacks.
+All signaling and media traffic entering or leaving the enterprise flows through the Avaya SBCE, which in this way can protect the enterprise against any SIP-based attacks.
 The Avaya SBCE also performs network address translation at both the IP and SIP layers.

-The transport protocol between the Avaya SBCE and MTS Allstream across the public IP network is UDP.
+The transport protocol between the Avaya SBCE and Frontier across the public IP network is UDP.
 The transport protocol between the Avaya SBCE and the enterprise Session Manager across the enterprise IP network is TCP.

-For inbound calls, the calls flow from the service provider to the Avaya SBCE, then to Session Manager.
+For inbound calls, the calls flow from the service provider to the external firewall, to the Avaya SBCE, then to Session Manager.
 Session Manager uses the configured dial patterns (or regular expressions) and routing policies to determine the recipient (in this case the Communication Manager) and on which link to send the call.
-Once the call arrives at Communication Manager, further incoming call treatment, such as incoming digit translations may be performed.
+Once the call arrives at Communication Manager, further incoming call treatment, such as incoming digit translations and class of service restrictions may be performed.

 Outbound calls to the PSTN were first processed by Communication Manager for outbound feature treatment such as automatic route selection and class of service restrictions.
-Once Communication Manager selects the proper SIP trunk, the call is routed to Session Manager.
-Session Manager once again uses the configured dial patterns (or regular expressions) and routing policies to determine the route to the Avaya SBCE for egress to the MTS Allstream network.
+Once Communication Manager selected the proper SIP trunk, the call was routed to Session Manager.
+Session Manager once again used the configured dial patterns (or regular expressions) and routing policies to determine the route to the Avaya SBCE for egress to the Frontier network.

 A separate SIP trunk was created between Communication Manager and Session Manager to carry the service provider traffic.
 This was done so that any trunk or codec settings required by the service provider could be applied only to this trunk without affecting other enterprise SIP traffic.
-This trunk carried both inbound and outbound traffic.
+The trunk carried both inbound and outbound traffic.

 Messaging was used during the compliance test to verify voice mail redirection and navigation, as well as the delivery of Message Waiting Indicator (MWI) messages to the enterprise telephones.
 Messaging was installed on a single standalone server located on the enterprise network, administered as a separate SIP entity in Session Manager.
-Since the configuration tasks for Messaging are not directly related to the interoperability tests with MTS Allstream SIP Trunking, they are not included in these Application Notes.
+Since the configuration tasks for Messaging are not directly related to the interoperability tests with the Frontier SIP Trunking service, they are not included in these Application Notes.